YourEvilBuddy/SWAR-X/readme.md

 ## Warning
 The bot in this repository is experimental.
-Please visit the link mentioned above and get the original script!
+Please visit the link mentioned above and get the original script if you don't know what you are doing!

 ## More information
 Read more: http://ankulua.boards.net/thread/291/summoner-swarx-fodder-swapping-evaluation